agent0lab/agent0-py/README.md

 ## What Does Agent0 SDK Do?

-Agent0 SDK v0.2 enables you to:
+Agent0 SDK v0.31 enables you to:

 - **Create and manage agent identities** - Register your AI agent on-chain with a unique identity, configure presentation fields (name, description, image), set wallet addresses, and manage trust models with x402 support
 - **Advertise agent capabilities** - Publish MCP and A2A endpoints, with automated extraction of MCP tools and A2A skills from endpoints
+- **OASF taxonomies** - Advertise standardized skills and domains using the Open Agentic Schema Framework (OASF) taxonomies for better discovery and interoperability
 - **Enable permissionless discovery** - Make your agent discoverable by other agents and platforms using rich search by attributes, capabilities, skills, tools, tasks, and x402 support
 - **Build reputation** - Give and receive feedback, retrieve feedback history, and search agents by reputation with cryptographic authentication
 - **Cross-chain registration** - One-line registration with IPFS nodes, Pinata, Filecoin, or HTTP URIs